TS-Reasoner: Domain-Oriented Time Series Inference Agents for Reasoning and Automated Analysis: Experiments

-\paragraph{Evaluation Protocol} The heterogeneous nature of our task set poses unique evaluation challenges.
-Since different tasks require distinct assessment criteria, a unified metric is infeasible.
-Additionally, each task incorporates different domain knowledge or constraints that must be verified to ensure adherence to real-world principles.
-Hence, we design a unified evaluation framework with task-specific configurations that define success criteria for each application domain.
-Our evaluation process consists of two stages: \textbf{1) Solution Validation:} Ensuring outputs are of correct shape and format, adhered to all provided constraints, and successfully incorporated provided domain knowledge. \textbf{2) Quality Assessment:} Applying task-specific metrics to quantify performance among succeeded solutions.
-This diverse benchmark enables evaluation of models' reasoning, constraint handling, and multi-step task decomposition across domains.
-Currently, it includes 390 questions in total.
-For more details on the dataset construction, please refer to section \ref{sec:dataset}.

-\paragraph{Experimental Setup} For baseline models, we adopt a code-based approach due to two primary challenges: loss of precision of time series data in textual and image form and the limitation of context length encountered for tasks involving large amounts of time series data.
-To address these issues, we adopt the agentscope CodeAct agent~\citep{agentscope} equipped with standard python interpreter and feedback mechanism for all general purpose LLMs.
+Given the novel paradigm of this task, there is a lack of suitable baselines models.
+For general purpose LLM agents, we adopt a code-based approach due to two primary challenges: loss of precision of time series data in textual and image form and the limitation of context length encountered for tasks involving large amounts of time series data.
+To address these issues, we use the CodeAct agent implemented in agentscope \citep{agentscope,wang2024executable}.
+The CodeAct agent is equipped with Jupyter Python interpreter, error feedback mechanism and standard machine learning and data processing libraries (e.g., statsmodels, scikit-learn, Granger causality utilities).
 Baseline models are prompted to autonomously generate code pipelines to solve the given tasks.
-The prompts explicitly specify task instance, available data stored in variable names, as well as output format requirement to ensure precise and clear instruction.
-Each agent has a maximum of 6 interaction turns to reach a solution.
-For all experiments, we use the same hyperparameters for LLM output decoding: temperature=0.0 for the most deterministic output and top\_p=1.0.
-All experiments are ran using a single NVIDIA A40 GPU with 48G memory.
+Each agent has a maximum of $k$ interaction turns to reach a solution.
+In addition, we include ChatTime \citep{wang2025chattime} and MATMCD \citep{shen2024exploring} as representative multimodal time series reasoning models and include AutoGluon\citep{shchur2023autogluon} as an AutoML style baseline.
+To provide further reference points, we also evaluate classical statistical baselines, including ARIMA \citep{arima_2} for forecasting, Granger causality \citep{seth2007granger} for causal analysis, and Z-score–based methods \citep{rousseeuw2011robust} for anomaly detection.